 Career and Placement Services

-All graduates are encouraged to maintain ties with classmates and with the College by joining the St. Elizabeth College of Nursing Alumni Association.
+All graduates are encouraged to maintain ties with classmates and the College by joining St. Elizabeth College of Nursing Alumni Association.
 Through annual dues and fund-raising events, the Association funds special projects for the College of Nursing and provides scholarships for students.